hackabit18/bughopper/README.md

             $   flutter run

+* Note: The phone no. in the lib/pages/createReport.dart needs to be added in order to send the report to particular number.

 ##  About the app:

 Feel Safe is a mobile app for getting know of unknown locality.
 It gives us the collectio of all the mishaps that has occured on that locality for the last few months and gives the user a idea of how safe the place is.